Domestic furnishing in early modern Scotland: Tables and chairs

+Seating included "buffet stools" and "backed stools", mentioned as early as 1478 in the inventory of Edinburgh burgess, and probably both types would now be identified as chairs.
+The usual Scots word for a stool was a "stule".
+The usual Scots word for chair was "schyre", spelled in various forms.
+Un the 16th century, the "great chairs" at the high table for the laird and his wife were often made in the form of a "caquetoire", or "caqueteuse", a modern name for a style of chair apparently influenced by French designs.
+Surviving examples are often carved with owners initials, and their provenance can be established.
+There are few surviving early Scottish tables or backless stools.

+Two letters mention that Mary, Queen of Scots, had conversations in informal meetings while sitting on a chest or coffer, at Stirling Castle in September 1561 while talking to Lord Darnley's schoolmaster Arthur Lallart, and at Edinburgh Castle in 1566, while talking to Christopher Rokeby.

 For food preparation, a kitchen table was called a "dressing burd" and there were also "pantrie burds".
 Wealthy burgesses and merchants owned drawing-tables, with extending leaves.
 In Edinburgh, Robert Cooper had a "lang drawen burd of French wark".
 A carpenter aspiring to become a master in the Edinburgh craft incorporation in 1555 made an essay of a "drawin burde" with two leaves.
 One of the judges of his workmanship was Andrew Mansioun, a French craftsman who worked for the royal family.

 By the 1630s, the Anglo-Scottish Mary Sutton, Countess of Home had two or three marble-topped tables at her Canongate townhouse, now called Moray House.
 These were used for intimate banquets, set with chairs from the three suites of gilded and painted chairs of the "Italian fashion" which she had bought in London.
 These English-made sgabello chairs are particularly associated with Holland House and with the royal favourite, the Duke of Buckingham.
 As fashions changed, in 1650 her daughter Margaret Home, Countess of Moray had the chairs painted green for use in the garden at Donibristle House.